rodrigo-speller/JNet/src/JNet.Runtime/README.md

 |[JNetConfiguration](JNetConfiguration.cs)|Configures the virtual machine initialization.|
 |[JNetRuntime](JNetRuntime.cs)|Calls the JNI operations on virtual machine enviroment.|

-These are the steps to operate on virtual machine environment:
+There are the steps to operate on virtual machine environment:

 - Start the virtual machine in your process by calling `JNetVirtualMachine.Initialize` method.
 It must returns the `JNetVirtualMachine` instance.
 - Attach the current thread to virtual machine by calling `JNetVirtualMachine.AttachCurrentThread`.
 It must returns the `JNetRuntime` instance.